Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tprobability_2.md

 </div>
 <div class='question question'>

-A box contains $7$ red smarties, $4$ blue smarties, $5$ orange smarties and $2$ pink smartie.
-If a smartie is picked at random what is the probability of getting,
+A box contains $7$ red smarties, $4$ blue smarties, $5$ orange smarties and $2$ pink smarties.
+If a smartie is picked at random what is the probability of getting:

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>A box contains $7$ red smarties, $4$ blue smarties, $5$ orange smarties and $2$ pink smartie.
-If a smartie is picked at random what is the probability of getting,
+<pre class='language-latex'><code class='language-latex'>A box contains $7$ red smarties, $4$ blue smarties, $5$ orange smarties and $2$ pink smarties.
+If a smartie is picked at random what is the probability of getting:
 </code></pre>
 </div>
 <ul class='subquestion lower-alpha'>